Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 ## Acknowledgements

-This code has been developed at the Universityof Leuven (KU Leuven) and EnergyVille.
+This code has been developed at KU Leuven (University of Leuven) and EnergyVille.
 The primary developers are Tom Van Acker (@timmyfaraday) and Marta Vanin (@MartaVanin) with support for the following
 contributors: